hazelcast/hazelcast-reference-manual/src/Simulator-CoordinatorRemote.md

 coordinator-remote worker-start --workerType litemember --count 8 coordinator-remote test-run --duration 1m --targetType litemember map.properties
 ```

-In this contrived example above, the 8 litemembers will be driver and the javaclients will be completely ignored.
-The current available types of workers are:
+In this contrived example above, eight lite members will be drivers and the Java clients will be completely ignored.
+The current available types of workers are as follows:

 - member
 - litemember
 - javaclient

-As soon as the native clients are added, one can configure e.g. csharpclient or cppclient.
+As soon as the native clients are added, you will be able to configure, for example C# or C++ clients.

-If a non member workerType is defined, then these workers will be the drivers.
+If a non-member `workerType` is defined, then these workers will be the drivers.

-#### Warmup and duration
+#### Warmup and Duration

 By default a test will not do any warmup and will run till the test is explicitly stopped.
 ```
 coordinator-remote test-run map.properties